Bellringers. I think there are some magic teachers who’ve found a way to start class without them. If that’s you, awesome!

 3. Keep a collection of popsicle sticks handy.

 Draw a few names to check work right after the bellringer, to give a measure of random accountability and a quick way to go over everything as a class.

 4. Keep Grades to a Minimum.

 This obviously depends on your class situation.
 If possible, only count it as a completion grade or a formative grade.
-Think of it as an indication for YOU for how much they know, not a way to penalize what they don’t.
+Think of it as an indication for YOU of how much they know, not a way to penalize what they don’t.

-Some teachers have to be very strict about classroom work, of course, and feel that their students would take advantage of work that has no grade attached.
+Some teachers have to be very strict about classroom work, of course and feel that their students would take advantage of work that has no grade attached.
 You know your classroom best!!

 As always,,,,,,,,,,,mil gracias!
 I needed something fresh and new.